 List Your Training And Certificates Next

 As you know, the certifications you hold can be key to getting the job you want.
-For example, if you are K12 certified, or you are qualified to work in special education that makes you much more appealing as a job candidate.
+For example, if you are K12 certified, qualified to work in special education, or provide paraprofessional services that makes you much more appealing as a job candidate.
 Make this information prominent in your cover letter!

 Showcase Your Achievements